 This service model can enable you to analyze data traffic across the entire ecosystem of a connected infrastructure.
 A solution that looks at just the sensors may miss dangerous information leakage from the data center, or a breach attempt through the user’s mobile app for example.
 Only by looking at all the streams of data in one place can you begin to get a full picture of the health and status of the environment in question.

 Now consider the protection this could provide for our smart cities as a whole.
 All data is tracked and correlated as it comes in, whether that’s from the vehicles on the roads, or IoT sensors, smart devices like parking meters or traffic monitors, user smartphones and wearables.
 Municipalities can feel confident that their streets are protected from fraud or cyber-crime without blind spots or missing data, despite the complex connected system they’re a part of.
-The city is also automatically given a stronger security posture for issues of compliance and regulation, as your ecosystem is simplified, the data anonymized, and you can even set your own custom policy violations to stay on top of incidents in real-time.
+The city is also automatically given a stronger security posture for issues of compliance and cybersecurity regulation, as your ecosystem is simplified, the data anonymized, and you can even set your own custom policy violations to stay on top of incidents in real-time.

 An interconnected web of cloud-based connected transportation that includes public transit, connected cars, smart sensors and autonomous vehicles is already a reality.
 Protecting these systems against cyber-crime is essential, as just one vulnerability has been shown to breach an entire city.
 Accessing one comprehensive view of all your data sources enhances your security posture exponentially, alongside opening up opportunities for innovation and success.